1 IN 2

 Generally, chemotherapy is given through a drip (infusion) into a vein (intravenously).
 For prostate cancer, chemotherapy is usually given once every three weeks for 4–6 months and you do not need to stay overnight in hospital.

-This surgical procedure is used to relieve blockages in the urinary tract.
+This surgical procedure is used to treat problems passing urine.
 It helps with symptoms of more advanced prostate cancer, such as the need to pass urine more often and a slow flow of urine.

 If you have localised cancer, TURP may be used before radiation therapy to relieve symptoms of urinary blockage.
 TURP is also used to treat benign prostate hyperplasia.